Colic Treatment at Atlantic Medical Group in Canton

 Help for Colicky Baby

-If you have a baby with colic, what can you do to help?
+If you have a colicky baby, what can you do to help?
 Trying new things with feeding can often change how colicky your baby is.
 Try offering a feeding because sometimes babies with colic are simply hungry.
 Although overfeeding can occur, this is rare because the baby will usually spit up whatever food it doesn’t need.

 If you are nursing your baby, eliminating foods from your diet might improve the baby’s colic.
 Try eliminating milk, caffeine, and vegetables in the cabbage family such as broccoli, cauliflower, and cabbage from your diet if you are nursing.
 If you are formula feeding your baby, ask about changing formulas.